kennedyr/OSSM-hardware/README.md

 # OSSM - Open Source Sex Machine
 OSSM (pronounced like "Awesome") is a user friendly every day sex machine for the people.

 This project aims to help people curious about sex machines explore their interest.
 A second objective is optionally learning how mechanics, electronics, physics and computing are involved in your sexual pleasure.
+We encourage a developing ecosystem of options.
+If you can build a better _reference board/remote_ contribute back to the community and offer them for sale.

+Please note that this is a _work in progress_ and is closer to an alpha than beta product.
+There are a number of machines completed and in use but you will have to explore the solution space even using the recommended hardware and a reference board.
+Documentation is a work in progress and there are number of flavours of OSSM.

-Please note that this is a _work in progress_ and we have attempted to keep compatibility with the current BOM going forward, but it's not guaranteed.
+During development we are attempting to keep compatibility with the current BOM going forward, but it's not guaranteed.
+If a better motor or other part is found the project may pivot.
+Being open source you can continue to support it yourself and keep your machine maintained.

-*Primary design goals* are to make a machine that is Compact, Quiet, Moderate cost, 3D printable (no cutting/machining), High performance, flexible, Easily sourced components, Doesn't look like a giant machine.
+*Primary design goals* are to make a machine that is Accessible, Compact, Quiet, Moderate cost, 3D printable (no cutting/machining), High performance, flexible, Easily sourced components, Doesn't look like a giant machine.

 ## Getting Started

+Deciding how to build your OSSM

+Getting started on building an OSSM can be a bewildering number of choices.
+One way to look at building an OSSM is that with a diverse set of skills it is quite an easy task. however, many people have a subset of these skills and tools:

+- Mechanical skills for assembling the OSSM

+- 3D printing skills and a functional FDM printer

+- Software development skills and experience with PlatformIO

+- Electronics skills including soldering and component specification

+- Computer Aided Design (CAD) skills

+There are easier and harder ways to build an OSSM.
+The more skills you have the more you can improvise with different hardware and software.
+The less skills you have the harder time you have if you stray off the well-trodden path.

+Keep in mind that the OSSM community is small.
+The more time spent supporting people can distract community members from making OSSM better.
+When you start your build, it is worthwhile reflecting on what is the best path for you to take.
+If you have no experience, no skills, no tools and cannot afford a reference board and the recommended servo, this is a project you should come back to later in your maker development.

+As of October 2022, the OSSM is far from being a turnkey offering.
+There are multiple versions of firmware, different motor and how it is mounted requires research.

+The easiest path to getting an operational OSSM is to purchase a reference board and use the recommended JMC servo motor (more below)

 <h3><p align="center"><a href="FAQ.md">Read the Frequently Asked Questions</a></p></h3>